RishwanthRaj/ISC_12-Java-/README.md

-## Welcome to this Collection on Java Progrmas by L4TTiCe
+## Welcome to this Collection on Java Progrmas by Rishwanth Raj

 These programs were put together by Rishwanth Raj [Facebook](https://www.facebook.com/rishwanth.raj.3) to suggest edits or poit out mistakes please contact me via email rajrishwanth@gmail.com or file an issue.